 Several research studies, linguists, and expert opinions back this theory.
 So, this can be scary for new learners interested in starting a mesmerizing journey of Chinese learning.

-What is so special about Chinese that makes it notoriously hard and tricky to learn?
+What is so special about Chinese that learning is notoriously hard and tricky?

-Are there any truths behind this myth, misconception, or mental block?
-Or long-standing and well-known fact?
+Are there any truths behind this myth, misconception, mental block, or a long-standing and well-known fact?
 How tough or easy may it be?

 Let’s explore everything about it.